gvwilson/thirdbit/fiction/maddy-roo/index.md

 Everyone told Maddy afterward that it wasn't her fault.
 The ox and the goat who had been on guard duty that night had vanished, no doubt the first to be taken as the bots snuck up on the village.
-Three others had been thrown into the hauler along with Maddy's father.
+Three others had been thrown into the hauler with Maddy's father.
 It would all have happened even if she hadn't fallen asleep, even if she hadn't let Sindy wander off.
 If she had tried to help her father,